altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 He could just take a host, and walk them back to the lab for a permanent upgrade~ ~Al-tok was still incomplete.
-More hosts let it fit more of itself in this reality. but they were pitifully small pools for his essence~ *The husks moved about in a hive of activity, then all stopped and looked up to a whistling sound in the distance They shuddered in pleasure the the screeching wind breaking apart to form that whistle* ~Then they were gone, in an instant Al-tok reeling~ ~The New Yorker it inhabited did not have the serum yet, Al-tok was just about to walk him over...
+More hosts let it fit more of itself in this reality. but they were pitifully small pools for its essence~ *The husks moved about in a hive of activity, then all stopped and looked up to a whistling sound in the distance They shuddered in pleasure the the screeching wind breaking apart to form that whistle* ~Then they were gone, in an instant Al-tok reeling~ ~The New Yorker it inhabited did not have the serum yet, Al-tok was just about to walk him over...
 But now...
-Now he was in only one~
+Now Al-tok was in only one~
-~He still had the spear, and as he felt this host give out, he spread to the next one...
+~Al-tok still had the spear, and as it felt this host's heart give out~ *Al-tok spread to the next one*
-If he lost all his hosts...~
+~If it had no hosts...~
 'AT::There is still the link.'
+~But Al-tok wouldn't have the same raised privileges that having a body gave.
+Privileges like being able to use objects: like that spear...
-~But he wouldn't have the same raised privileges that having a body gave, he wouldn't be able to spread~ *Al-tok was in the mind of a child and mother in a shopping mall* ~It timed how long they lasted, only a few minutes~ *Al-tok, in the body of a teenager in the middle of a skating flip, roared, then tumbled* ~The serum took days to make, was a delicate process that took several people working on it~ 'AT::So just...'
+It wouldn't be able to spread how it wanted~
+*Al-tok was in the mind of a child and mother in a shopping mall* ~It timed how long they lasted, only a few minutes~ *Al-tok, in the body of a teenager in the middle of a skating flip, roared, then tumbled* ~The serum took days to make, was a delicate process, and took several people working on different parts of it at the same time~
+'AT::There is not enough time...'
+~Everything Al-tok touched burned without that serum~ 'AT::So just...'
 ~Al-tok was in the host of a young girl drawing at a desk~ *It furiously started drawing*
 ~When the host died, Al-tok took another, taking the picture to the living room and continuing the drawing.
 Then the neighbor...
-Neighbors...
+Neighbors...~
+~The Neighbors, the curious ones, drew closer; they wondered why people were dashing into this particular house.
+Less distance for the hosts, Al-tok didn't mind, more time for drawing~ *Al-tok moved the drawing to the kitchen table*
+~So the next host would have more time to draw.
+It wouldn't have to climb over the bodies piling the room.
+But that wasn't the biggest difficulty...
 Really it was finding the right colors: no one seemed to have colored pencils~ 'AT::There...'
 *Al-tok, over a pile of bodies in a suburban kitchen, took a picture of that image on a phone*